whitworth2323/nftfan/README.md

 These are the main functions and endpoints that are possible with our backend Node server working alongside our mobile app in the Apple App Store.

-* Get Pairing Code and Pair with HashPack Wallet
+* Get Pairing Code and Pair with HashPack Wallet.
    ```js
    app.get("/getPairKey/:memberID/:hederaNetwork", async (req, res) => {
    ```